Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

 Can I water my hostas in the evening?

-It’s best not to water your hostas in the evening unless they are in desperate need of a drink.
-Soil dries slower at this time of day, and when the surface is left wet overnight you’re more likely to attract garden pests such as slugs.
+It’s best not to water your hostas in the evening unless they desperately need a drink.
+Soil dries slower at this time of day, and when the surface is left wet overnight, you’re more likely to attract garden pests such as slugs.

 Do hostas growing under trees need more frequent watering?